 I will say that, made well, this recipe beats nearly every bowl of shrimp & grits you will ever find.
 So invest in high-quality meat and spices, and break out the cream and butter.
 And true stone-ground grits.
 Do not EVEN think of making this with some crappy store-bought instant grit crap.

 Also, don’t tell me “I hate grits.
 They’re gross and I refuse to eat them” until you’ve made them THIS WAY.
 Then, if you still hate them, you are still wrong but we can remain friends. 🙂

 Serves 4.
 Scale up or down as needed.

 THE GRITS – start these first.

-1 cup stone ground, local grits (like Timms Mill) – follow package directions re: sifting or rinsing
+1 cup stone ground, local grits (I use local Timms Mill grits) – follow package directions re: sifting or rinsing

 4 cups chicken stock